rocky-linux/documentation/docs/books/admin_guide/04-advanced-commands.md

 # 04: Advanced Commands for Linux users

-In this chapter you will learn:
+In this chapter you will learn some advanced commands for Linux.

 ****